White-Cooked Chicken with Rice, Greens and Ginger-Soy Dressing

 • cooked rice (see note)

-• ginger-soy dressing (see note)
+• ginger-soy dipping sauce (see note)

-• reserved cilantro leaves
+• reserved cilantro leaves, roughly chopped

 • 4 scallions, sliced thinly on the diagonal